The Peace and Justice Scholar in Residence Program

 Previous Peace and Justice Scholars in Residence include:

-(Fall 2017) During Claude AnShin Thomas and Wiebke KenShin Andersen's semester as Peace and Justice Scholars in Residence at Moravian College, they were invited to be interviewed by our local PBS station, WDIY.
+- (Fall 2017) During Claude AnShin Thomas and Wiebke KenShin Andersen's semester as Peace and Justice Scholars in Residence at Moravian University, they were invited to be interviewed by our local PBS station, WDIY.
 Click here to check it out!

-(Spring 2016) Claude AnShin Thomas, Vietnam Veteran and Buddhist Monk, author of At Hell’s Gate, international activist and educator for nonviolence and peacebuilding.
-Claude AnShin and Wiebke KenShin return to Moravian College for the entire fall 2017 semester as Peace and Justice Scholars in Residence.
+- (Spring 2016) Claude AnShin Thomas, Vietnam Veteran and Buddhist Monk, author of At Hell’s Gate, international activist and educator for nonviolence and peacebuilding.
+Claude AnShin and Wiebke KenShin return to Moravian University for the entire fall 2017 semester as Peace and Justice Scholars in Residence.